flapjack/flapjack.io/USING.md

 ## Installing

 The recommended platform to run Flapjack on (other than development) is Ubuntu Precise 64 (Ubuntu 12.04, amd64).
 We provide a package for this platform on our [package repository](http://packages.flapjack.io).
-The package includes ruby and redis so shouldn't need to install anything else to get flapjack up and running with a vanilla configuration.
+The package includes all runtime dependencies, so you shouldn't need to install anything else to get flapjack up and running with a vanilla configuration.

 Note also, that if you just want to have a quick play with Flapjack, then why not use [vagrant-flapjack](https://github.com/flpjck/vagrant-flapjack) as this will also take care of creating and setting up an Ubuntu virtual machine and installing flapjack for you.